epi2me-labs/wf-16s/README.md

 #### 3.2 Using Kraken2

 [Kraken2](https://github.com/DerrickWood/kraken2) provides the fastest method for the taxonomic classification of the reads.
-Then, [Bracken](https://github.com/jenniferlu717/Bracken) is used to provide an estimate of the species (or the selected taxonomic rank) abundance in the sample.
+Then, [Bracken](https://github.com/jenniferlu717/Bracken) is used to provide an estimate of the genus (or the selected taxonomic rank) abundance in the sample.

-### 4. Prepare output
+### 4. Output

 The main output of the wf-16s pipeline is the `wf-16s-report.html` which can be found in the output directory.
 It contains a summary of read statistics, the taxonomic composition of the sample and some diversity metrics.
 The results shown in the report can also be customised with several options.
 For example, you can use `abundance_threshold` to remove all taxa less prevalent than the threshold from the abundance table.
 When setting this parameter to a natural number, taxa with fewer absolute counts are removed.
 You can also pass a decimal between 0.0-1.0 to drop taxa of lower relative abundance.
 Furthermore, `n_taxa_barplot` controls the number of taxa displayed in the bar plot and groups the rest under the category ‘Other’.

-The workflow output also contains Kraken and bracken reports for each sample.
-Additionally, the ‘species-abundance.tsv’ is a table with the counts of the different taxa per sample.
-You can use the flag `include_kraken2_assignments` to include a per sample TSV file that indicates how each input sequence was classified as well as the taxon that has been assigned to each read.
-This TSV file will only be output on completion of the workflow and therefore not at all if using the real time option whilst running indefinitely.
-This option is available in the Kraken2 pipeline.
+You can use the flag `include_read_assignments` to include a per-sample TSV file that indicates how each input sequence was classified, as well as the taxon that has been assigned to each read.

+For more information about remaining workflow outputs, please see [minimap2 Options](#minimap2-options).

-#### 5. Diversity indices
+### 5. Diversity indices

 Species diversity refers to the taxonomic composition in a specific microbial community.
 There are some useful concepts to take into account:
 * Richness: number of unique taxonomic groups present in the community,